 What is A Java heap dump?

-Earlier one of our Java application k8s containers has been periodically running out of memory.
-As we realized the issue, our development team needed to analyze the memory leak of the application.
+Recently, one of our Java application containers in Kubernetes started running out of memory intermittently.
+Noticing this, our development team immediately sprung into action and analyzed the suspected memory leak in the application.

 Let’s take a quick look at the prerequisites to accomplish this task.